insected/bobbae_gcp-wiki/SQL.md

-[Structured Query Language](   https://en.m.wikipedia.org/wiki/SQL ) (SQL) is the standard language for data manipulation in a DBMS.
+[Structured Query Language](   https://en.m.wikipedia.org/wiki/SQL ) (SQL) is the standard language for data manipulation in a [database](Databases).
 In in simple words its used to talk to the data in a DBMS.
 Following are types of SQL Statements:

 - [Data Definition Language](https://en.wikipedia.org/wiki/Data_definition_language) (DDL) allows you to create objects like Schemas, Tables in the database
 - [Data Control Language](https://en.wikipedia.org/wiki/Data_control_language) (DCL) allows you to manipulate and manage access rights on database objects